-Montgomery Intersession Academy (M.I.A.) is a new program developed by Bayside Community Center, the YMCA of Mission Valley, the University of San Diego (USD), and Montgomery Middle School.
-The program was inspired by a mutual commitment to providing 8th grade Montgomery Middle School students with an authentic literacy experience and a chance to serve their own community.
-We, as a collective, wanted to offer students the opportunity to develop their reading, writing, public speaking, and presentation skills through a cohesive project that also developed both character and leadership.
+Montgomery Intersession Academy (M.I.A.) is a program developed in the 2011/2012 academic year by Bayside Community Center, the YMCA of Mission Valley, the Center for Community Service-Learning at University of San Diego (USD), and Montgomery Middle School.
+The program was inspired by a mutual commitment to providing Montgomery Middle School students with an authentic literacy experience and a chance to serve their own community.
+We, as a collective, wanted to offer students the opportunity to develop their reading, writing, public speaking, and presentation skills through a cohesive project that also developed character and leadership.

 M.I.A. began over two weeks of the January intersession.
 It opened with a personal strengths survey, which exposed the students’ areas of interest and leadership assets.
 The students, then, read about service, reflected on what service means to them through journals and family circles, and identified a service project to plan and implement.
 In order to support the academic literacy skills within this project-based curriculum, the 8th grade students wrote daily journal entries, completed a five paragraph persuasive essay, created a powerpoint presentation (which the presented to the entire group of students and staff) on the proposed impact of their service project, and had the opportunity to hear various community members speak about the service work in which they participated.